francescoformenti/UsingSessionPattern/README.md

 }
 ````

-Note that in this case, the `IDbConnection` itself is not disposed; instead, it's the `DbConnectionOpenSession` that is disposed, which allows you to reuse the `IDbConnection` later.
+Note that in this case, the `IDbConnection` itself is not disposed; instead, it's the `DbConnectionOpenSession`, created by the `OpenSession()` method, that is disposed, which allows you to reuse the `IDbConnection` later.
 Additionally, since the `DbConnectionOpenSession` created by the `OpenSession` extension method is effectively "useless", you can omit the variable declaration, letting the using statement to Dispose it when its scope ends.

 ## IDbTransaction